jbdoumenjou/oauth-cases/readme.md

-This is a simple project to test the interaction between træfik and a OAuth2 server.
+This is a simple project to test the interaction between træfik and a OAuth2 server (https://github.com/RichardKnop/go-oauth2-server).

 # Goal